BardaK03/Practica/neoproiect3/ReadME.md

 PHP 7.0 or higher
 MySQL 5.6 or higher
-A CSV file named netflix_titles.csv in the same directory as the script (optional) Database Configuration
+A CSV file named BETA_netflix_titles.csv in the same directory as the script (optional) Database Configuration
 Creation of tables in a database:
 ``CREATE TABLE movies (